Patient Services FAQs

 A: Yes.
 We have a grant program for uninsured and under insured patients and offer a sliding fee scale for patients in need.
 Want to learn more? click here

 Q: What insurances does CNI take?

-A: Major insurances accepted include ACN network, Aetna, Anthem Blue Cross Blue Shield, ATA, Cigna (limited plans), Cofinity, Corp Health, Evercare, Federal Blue Cross, Great West Healthcare, HMO Colorado, Medicare, PHCS, Rocky Mountain Health Plan (limited plans), Secure Horizons/AARP, Tricare (limited plans), United Health Care and UMR.
+A: Major insurances accepted include ACN network, Aetna, Anthem Blue Cross Blue Shield, ATA, Cigna (limited plans), Cofinity, Corp Health, Evercare, Federal Blue Cross, Great West Healthcare, HMO Colorado, Medicare, Medicaid, PHCS, Rocky Mountain Health Plan (limited plans), Secure Horizons/AARP, Tricare (limited plans), United Health Care and UMR.